theseanco/dotfiles-1/README.md

 # Dotfiles

-Experimental, ongoing configuration files and scripts for Ubuntu, fish, git and vim.
+Experimental, ongoing configuration files and scripts for Arch Linux, fish, git and vim.